ryprojects1/TryHackMe_Docu/Networking.md

 | SMTP | SMTP+TLS | 587 |
 | POP3 | POP3S | 995 |
 | IMAP | IMAPS | 993 |

+#Networking Secure Protocols
+Like SSL, its predecessor, TLS is a cryptographic protocol operating at the OSI model’s transport layer.
+It allows secure communication between a client and a server over an insecure network.
+By secure, we refer to confidentiality and integrity; TLS ensures that no one can read or modify the exchanged data.
+Please take a minute to think about what it would be like to do online shopping, online banking, or even online messaging and email without being able to guarantee the confidentiality and integrity of the network packets.
+Without TLS, we would be unable to use the Internet for many applications that are now part of our daily routine.

+Nowadays, tens of protocols have received security upgrades with the simple addition of TLS.
+Examples include HTTP, DNS, MQTT, and SIP, which have become HTTPS, DoT (DNS over TLS), MQTTS, and SIPS, where the appended “S” stands for Secure due to the use of SSL/TLS.
+In the following tasks, we will visit HTTPS, SMTPS, POP3S, and IMAPS.

+The first step for every server (or client) that needs to identify itself is to get a signed TLS certificate.
+Generally, the server administrator creates a Certificate Signing Request (CSR) and submits it to a Certificate Authority (CA); the CA verifies the CSR and issues a digital certificate.
+Once the (signed) certificate is received, it can be used to identify the server (or the client) to others, who can confirm the validity of the signature.
+For a host to confirm the validity of a signed certificate, the certificates of the signing authorities need to be installed on the host.
+In the non-digital world, this is similar to recognising the stamps of various authorities.
+The screenshot below shows the trusted authorities installed in a web browser.